CAcertOrg/cacert-infradocs/docs/systems/template.rst

 Keys and X.509 certificates
 ---------------------------

+..
-.. use the sslcert directive to have certificates added to the certificate list automatically
+   use the sslcert directive to have certificates added to the certificate list automatically.
+There is a script sslcert.py in the tools directory of the cacert-infradocs git repository that can generate these directives automatically.

 .. sslcert:: template.cacert.org
    :altnames: